 One of the industry's leading authorities guides students through the structure of the camera crew and their responsibilities, the procedures and techniques that a camera assistant must know to work on features, commercials, documentaries, and music videos.
 Through practical exercises and demonstrations, students learn how to prep a camera package prior to a shoot.
 Using the latest film and digital camera technology from Arri and Panavision, students learn to assemble a camera, select the correct settings and to pull focus.
 By the end of the week students will be able to operate a fluid and gear head, assemble dolly track, make dolly moves, shoot hand held and effectively use other forms of camera support equipment.

 The course covers paperwork, focus theory, film formats, scene blocking, marking actors, set procedures, and other practical aspects of working on a camera crew.
 Factory representatives and professional camera assistants provide instruction on the assembly, operation, loading, cleaning, and routine maintenance of each camera system.
 Students learn to make lens changes and adjustments, check out a package, complete a camera report, fill in a slate, check a film gate, operate a video assist, pull focus and handle a zoom control, and set up an HD camera system with cine-style accessories.

-Students in the July workshop will be working with Panasonic Varicam 4K cinema camera, as well as the Panavised Arri ALEXA cinema camera and Millenium film camera from Panavision.
 It is recommended that students enter the course with a knowledge of basic camera fundamentals and may consider taking the Camera Operator workshop as a follow-up to this workshop.